R618 (South Africa)

 The R618 is a Regional Route in South Africa that connects Hlobane with St Lucia via Nongoma and Mtubatuba.

 Route

 Its north-western terminus is the R69 at Hlobane, a village between Vryheid and Louwsburg.
-It heads east-southeast to Nongoma, where it meets the R66, with which it is briefly co-signed, heading south.
-Leaving the R66, it heads east, then veers south, before traversing the Umfolozi Game Reserve in a southeasterly direction.
-It reaches the N2 at Mtubatuba.
-It is co-signed with the N2 briefly to the south, before heading east to the Greater St. Lucia Wetland Park.
+It heads east-southeast for 77 kilometres to reach a junction with the R66 at Nhlopenkulu.
+The R66 joins the R618 and they are one road southwards for 6 kilometres into the town of Nongoma, where the R66 becomes its own road southwards.
+The R618 continues east, then veers south, before traversing the Umfolozi Game Reserve in a southeasterly direction.
+After 94 kilometres, it reaches a junction with the N2 and proceeds to pass through Mtubatuba, where it turns east in the town centre.
+It heads east for 25 kilometres to St Lucia in the ISimangaliso Wetland Park.